Siege-Perilous/tableslayer/packages/ui/components/stage/spec.md

   - The weather should size appropriately to the screen automatically.
   - Able to set opacity of this layer
 - [ ] An exploration for what a lighting layer might look like
-  - Could be hue / lightness sliders?
+  - Could be hue / lightness slider presets that are assigned to a "mood"?
+This could just be a layer that sits above the image itself and performs an overlay.
   - Could be placable "lights" that sit over the background layer?
+- [ ] GM should be able to "ping" a location on the grid using their mouse pointer.
+This can just be a basic circle effect for now.
+The ping should show above all layers.

 ## Outside considerations